Axway/amplify-central/content/en/docs/manage_product_foundry/manage_consumption_units.md

 ## Concepts

+A **consumption unit** represents the billable unit of measurement used to define and track how resources or services are consumed.
+It is a fundamental concept for managing quotas and determining pricing in usage-based systems.
+Common consumption units include **Transactions**, **Seats**, **Messages**, or any custom unit defined for specific business needs.

+Consumption units are used to:

-A consumption unit defines the billable units.
-For example: Transactions, Seats, Messages.
-Used with the quotas to describe the pricing and how many units a consumer is entitled to use.
+* Define how many units a consumer is entitled to use (quotas).
+* Establish the basis for billing consumers based on their usage.

-By default the product comes with the **Transaction** consumption unit.
-This allow to bill consumer based on the number of request they are executing.
+By default, the product includes the **Transaction** consumption unit.
+This allows billing to be based on the number of requests the clients execute.

 ## View a consumption unit

 Catalog Manager or Central Administrator can view consumption unit.

 1. Navigate to *Catalog > Product Foundry* > **Consumption Units**.
-This open the consumption unit page.
+This open the **Consumption Units** page where you can view the list of all available consumption units.

-View the following information for all consumption units:
+On the Consumption Units page, you can view the following information for each consumption unit:

-* Unit name - The name displayed to consumer in the plan quota definition.
+* Unit name - The display name of the consumption unit, shown to consumers in the plan quota definition.
 * Logical Name - The technical identifier of the consumption unit.
-* Description - The consumption unit description to help understand its purpose.
+* Description - A brief description explaining the purpose of the consumption unit.
-* Plans - number of plan that are currently using that unit.
+* Plans - The number of product plans currently using this consumption unit.
-* Modified date - last know modification date
+* Modified date - The date when the consumption unit was last updated.

-The ellipsis menu allows to:
+The ellipsis (⋮) menu next to each consumption unit offers additional management options:

-* Edit - for [updating](#edit-a-consumption-unit) the consumption unit
+* **Edit** - Allows you to update the details of a consumption unit.
+Refer to [Edit a Consumption Unit](#edit-a-consumption-unit) section for detailed instructions.
-* Translate - for [translating](#consumption-unit-multi-language) the title and description of the consumption unit
+* **Translate** - nables you to translate the title and description of the consumption unit into multiple languages.
+For more information, see  [Consumption Unit multi-language](#consumption-unit-multi-language).
-* Delete = for [deleting](#delete-a-consumption-unit) the consumption unit
+* **Delete** = To [deleting](#delete-a-consumption-unit) the consumption unit from the product.

 ## Create a consumption unit